Illinois State, Illinois Wesleyan to play in pair of basketball exhibitions

 The men’s game will start 30 minutes after the women’s contest is completed.

+"Since I arrived here I heard people in the community talk about this game as something they were missing.
+That matters to me," second-year ISU men's coach Ryan Pedon said.
+"There's no reason we shouldn't play this game right now.
+This game will mean a lot to a lot of people.
+That's pretty cool."

 Tickets for the event will go on sale on October 2.
-Game tickets – all of which will be general admission – will be included in ISU season ticket packages.
-Event tickets cost $20 and will give entry to both games.
+Game tickets, all of which will be general admission, will be included in ISU season ticket packages.
+Event tickets cost $20 and will allow entry to both games.

 ISU and IWU students with a student ID will be admitted for free.
 Parking information for the event will be available on a later date, and in line with previous seasons' exhibition games, ISU's Legends Room will not be open.